rahulpriyadarshan19/Numerical-Recipes-for-Astrophysics/README.md

 This is the repository for the course Numerical Recipes for Astrophysics (NUR).
-My tutorials will be updated here.